meilisearch/documentation/learn/core_concepts/indexes.md

 # Indexes

-An index is an entity that gathers a set of documents with its own settings.
+An index is a group of documents with its own settings.
 It is comparable to a table in `SQL` or a collection in MongoDB.

 An index is defined by a `uid` and contains the following information:

 - One [primary key](#primary-key)
 - Customizable [settings](#index-settings)
-- Some number of documents
+- An arbitrary number of documents

 #### Example

 Suppose you manage a database that contains information about movies, similar to [IMDb](https://imdb.com/).
 You would probably want to keep multiple types of documents, such as movies, TV shows, actors, directors, and more.
 Each of these categories would be represented by an index in Meilisearch.

-Each index holds information about the fields found in the documents, you would have fields like `movie_id`, `title`, `genre`, `overview`, `release_date`, etc., for a `movies` index.
-Some of these fields will be more important than others, e.g., `title` would be more meaningful to a movie search than `overview` or `release_date`.
-You might want exact matches for `movie_id` or `genre` but not for `release_date`.
+Each index holds information about the fields found in the documents.
+For example, a `movies` index would possibly contain document with fields like `movie_id`, `title`, `genre`, `overview`, and `release_date`.
+You might also want to treat fields differently:`title` would be more meaningful to a movie search than `overview` or `release_date`, while you might want exact matches for `movie_id` or `genre` but not for `release_date`.
 All of this is controlled by an index's settings.
-The settings of one index don't impact other indexes, meaning you can create different synonyms for a `movies` and `costumes` index on the same server.
+The settings of one index don't impact other indexes, meaning you can create different synonyms for a `movies` and  a `costumes` index on the same server.

 ## Index creation